Federal watchdog’s report sheds new light on scope of Missouri’s missing foster kids

 Last year’s report by the Office of Inspector General found Missouri failed to sufficiently reduce children’s risk of going missing from the foster care system and frequently failed to notify local and federal authorities they were missing.
 Last year’s report found 978 children were missing at some point from Missouri foster care in 2019.

-The findings sparked outrage last year from lawmakers, who pressed officials for answers at subsequent legislative hearings on the issue.
+The findings sparked outrage from lawmakers last year, who pressed officials for answers at subsequent legislative hearings on the issue.
 Since then, the Children’s Division — which oversees the state’s foster care system — is under new leadership, as is the department as a whole.

 “He has a heart for these kids.
-We see change coming,” Bailey said during House debate in April, “so I took the $50,000 penalty provision out of this bill in good faith that I do trust him and he gives me hope for that department and shaping it up.”
+And we see change coming,” Bailey said during House debate in April, “so I took the $50,000 penalty provision out of this bill in good faith that I do trust him and he gives me hope for that department and shaping it up.”

 The bill, which also would have raised the age of a missing child to 18 in an effort to ensure law enforcement take such reports, passed the House unanimously in May but failed to gain traction in the Senate in the session’s final weeks.